Sarasota County Sheriff's Office

-Sarasota County Sheriff's Office (SSO) is the primary law enforcement agency for Sarasota County, Florida.
+Sarasota County Sheriff's Office (SCSO) is the primary law enforcement agency for Sarasota County, Florida.
 The agency is responsible for law enforcement services in unincorporated areas of Sarasota County, jail facilities, and courthouse security for Florida's 12th Judicial Circuit.
 SSO also operates Public Safety Communications (PSC), the county's primary 911 center.

 History

+Founding

-The sheriff's office was established in 1921 upon the creation of Sarasota County from the southern portion of Manatee County.
-Florida Governor Cary A. Hardee appointed Burna Dale "Heinie" Levi as the first Sheriff of Sarasota County that year on July 1, 1921.
+The sheriff's office was established in 1921 under the separation of Sarasota County from the southern portion of Manatee County.
+Florida Governor Cary A. Hardee appointed Burna Dale "Heinie" Levi as the first sheriff of Sarasota County that year on July 1, 1921.
 On August 22, 1921, Sarasota city marshal L.D.
 Hodges became the agency's first deputy.
 Hodges would later become elected as sheriff in 1922 as Levi decided not to run in the general election that year.
 He would begin his tenure in December 1922.